renbeynolds/info6205_final_project/README.md

 #### Season Result Table

-Produces a CSV formatted result table of the highest probability outcomes for each match in a tournament of all teams present in the input data set.
+Produces a CSV table of the highest probability outcomes for each match in a tournament of all teams present in the input data set.

 Adding the `-p, --partialSeason` flag will cause the program to limit simulation to completing the partial season provided.